Last Updated: October 1, 2024

 Lemmy's Estate

-In his own words, Lemmy once stated that "I'm not going to die broke, but I'm not rich."
+In his own words, Lemmy once stated, "I'm not going to die broke, but I'm not rich."

-He also had stated that Motorhead never sold many albums, and he wasn't able to afford a home in Hollywood Hills alongside the other celebs.
+He also stated that Motorhead never sold many albums and that he couldn't afford a home in Hollywood Hills like the other celebs.

 Lemmy claimed he earned more from writing the lyrics to Ozzy Osbourne's song "Mama, I'm Coming Home" than he did during his entire career with Motorhead.